vmorilla/sunset_reflections_clock/README.md

 ### Flickering cathodes

 The material used in the making of this clock is old technology.
-For this reason, the illuminated digits flicker.
+For this reason, the illuminated digits flicker occasioanlly.
 Don't worry, they are still completely reliable 😀.

+Cathodes turning on and off use an ease-in cubic animation to achieve a realistic effect.
+But randomly, the standard animation is replaced by a flickering effect.
+The effect is hardly noticeable in the animated images, but it can be seen very clearly when running the application on an actual device.

 ### 12-hour / 24-hour format